A Proven History Defending Against Weapons Charges

-The Wide Swath Of Weapons Charges
+The Wide Swath Of Weapons Crimes

 A single weapon charge by itself could be tried as a felony.
 Possession of weapons while arrested for drug possession or distribution can lead to extremely enhanced penalties and additional felony charges.

 There are laws against possessing an Uzi and other automatic weapons.
 Sawed-off shotguns are prohibited.
 There are weapon violations on the books that pertain to silencers and to the obliteration of a serial number on a gun.
-Carl Cornwell has that rare understanding of state and federal weapon charges and the ability to defend against such charges in court.
+Carl has a rare understanding of state and federal weapon charges and the ability to defend against such charges in court.

 Loss Of Right To Own And Possess A Weapon